 The most visible impact of 5G has been in mobile connectivity.
 Average download speeds on 5G networks now regularly exceed 500 Mbps in urban areas, with some carriers pushing past 1 Gbps in dense metropolitan zones.
 For everyday consumers, this has fundamentally changed how they interact with media, cloud services, and communication tools.

-Streaming 4K and even 8K video on a mobile device is now seamless.
+Streaming 4K and even 8K video on a mobile device is now smooth.
 Cloud gaming services have exploded in popularity because the latency that once made them impractical has been reduced to nearly imperceptible levels.
 Video calls that used to stutter and freeze now feel as natural as in-person conversation.

 Futuristic digital network visualization showing connected nodes across a globe